masurp/VU_CADC/tutorials/R_text_dictionary-approaches.md

 Usually, coding our tweets manually is not really the end goal of our analysis.
 Instead, we now can use this information to further analyze our text.
-A first very simple analysis could be to summary the amount of times each brand personality dimension was mentioned by the different companies.
+A first very simple analysis could be to summarize the amount of times each brand personality dimension was mentioned by the different companies.

 ``` r